frontoge/s23-Copper/README.md

 - jpark032 - Jonathan Parker - jpark032@odu.edu
 - nshir004 - Nick Shirley - nshir004@odu.edu
 - frontoge - Matt Widenhouse - mwide001@odu.edu

+# Project Structure
+You may notice immediately there are two separate directories in this repo.
+One of which (grocery-genie) is the frontend and the other (genieAPI) is the backend.
+Please see the respective README.md files for instructions on building/running.

+# Tech Stack
+The technologies used in this project:
+- Frontend
+  - Javascript
+  - React.js
+  - Node.js
+  - MUI (component library)
+- Backend
+  - Express
+  - Typescript
+  - SQL
+  - MySql Server
+  - OVH Cloud

+# Website
+If you're interested in more details about our project, checkout our [website](https://www.cs.odu.edu/~411copper/)